Atul141/bus-reservation/readMe.txt

 Features of this project
 1.User can register
 2.Phone Number is verified using OTP
-3.User can login using Facebook credentials or with registered user Id and password 4.User can search trips based on source , destination and date 5.User can Select any number of passengers and need to enter their details.
+3.User can login using Facebook account or with Google account with registered user Id and password 4.User can search trips based on source , destination and date 5.User can Select any number of passengers and need to enter their details.
 6.User needs to pay using credit card(credentials are verfied with a mock payment gateway)